wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-2.&emsp;I cannot let you leave your mind unguarded, or you will not be able to help me.
+2. I cannot let you leave your mind unguarded, or you will not be able to help me.
 ²Miracle working entails a full realisation of the power of thought in order to avoid miscreation.
 3Otherwise a miracle will be necessary to set the mind [mind’s self] straight, a circular process that would not foster the time collapse for which [time collapse] the miracle was intended.
 ⁴The miracle worker must have genuine respect for true cause and effect as a necessary condition for the miracle to occur.

 #### substituted

-2.&emsp;I cannot let you leave your mind unguarded, or you will not be able to help me.
+2. I cannot let you leave your mind unguarded, or you will not be able to help me.
 ²Miracle working entails a full realisation of the power of thought in order to avoid miscreation.
 3Otherwise a miracle will be necessary to set the mind straight, a circular process that would not foster the time collapse; the miracle was intended for time collapse.
 ⁴The miracle worker must have genuine respect for true cause and effect as a necessary condition for the miracle to occur.